USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_FST [default: N]`<a id=CTM_FST></a>
    Output land-use specific stomatal flux.
 This option is only available when using the STAGE deposition module and when CTM_MOSAIC is set to Y. See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `PX_VERSION` <a id=PX_VERSION></a>
     Setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
+Additionally, the soil properties from PX will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CLM_VERSION` <a id=CLM_VERSION></a>
-**>>COMMENT<<** Needs description
+   Setting to indicate whether the Community Land Model (CLM) land-surface model was used in generating the input meteorology.
+If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
+Additionally, the soil properties from CLM will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -    `NOAH_VERSION` <a id=NOAH_VERSION></a>
-**>>COMMENT<<** Needs description
+   Setting to indicate whether the Noah land-surface model was used in generating the input meteorology.
+If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
+Additionally, the soil properties from Noah will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_ABFLUX [default: Y]`<a id=CTM_ABFLUX></a>
     Activate fertilizer ammonia bidirectional flux for in-line emissions and deposition velocities.
 Setting this variable to Y requires four additional input files that include gridded fractional crop distributions (E2C_LU), soil properties (E2C_SOIL), fertilizer conditions (E2C_CHEM), and an agricultural soil initial conditions file (INIT_MEDC_1).
 Activation of this setting will produce additional variables in the output dry deposition file.
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_BIDI_FERT_NH3` <a id=CTM_BIDI_FERT_NH3></a>
-**>>COMMENT<<** Needs description
+    Setting to indicate whether fertilizer NH3 should be subtracted from the emissions and handled instead by the NH3 bidirectional flux model.
+Note that the bidirectional flux model must also be invoked by setting CTM_ABFLUX to Y.
 - `CTM_HGBIDI [default: N]`
-      Activate mercury bidirectional flux for in-line emissions and deposition velocities.
+     Setting to activate mercury bidirectional flux for in-line emissions and deposition velocities.
 Activation of this setting will produce additional variables in the output dry deposition file.
 Set to Y to turn on; comment out or set to N to turn off.
 - `CTM_SFC_HONO [default: Y]`
-     Calculate surface HONO interactions.
+     Setting to include  surface HONO interactions.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_GRAV_SETL [default Y]`<a id=CTM_GRAV_SETL></a>
     Activate gravitational sedimentation for aerosols.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>